PaulFremont3/SIVZ_coexistence/Codes/Models/README.md

 # 1. FILES DESCRIPTION

 ## 1.1.
 Python files:
-in each case pdf outputs are specified and *\*suffix\** refers to a suffix to identify parameters input of the simulation (see inside .py file and .sbatch files for inputs needed for each files):
+in each case pdf outputs are specified and *\*suffix\** refers to a suffix to identify parameters input of the simulation (see inside .py file and .sbatch files for inputs needed for each files).
+When specified, pdf outputs can depend on the input parameters:
   - **generic_functions.py**: files containing functions shared by different scripts
   - **SVZ_molar_model_phytotypes.py** : code to run SVZ simulations and generate coexistence diagrams
       - outputs: